wentaoshang/NDN-on-Node/README.md

 Usage
 -----

-To use this library, install NDN-on-Node in your project folder via
+To use this library, install NDN-on-Node in your project folder via 'npm install ndn-on-node' and then 'require' the library in your code.

-   npm install ndn-on-node

-and then 'require' the library in your code.

 For example:

-    var NDN = require('nnd-on-node').NDN;
+    var NDN = require('ndn-on-node').NDN;
     var ndn = new NDN();
     ndn.connect();